What is the Authority’s policy on hydropower?

 On Exmoor, the most successful electric hydro scheme to date was built in 1983 in the West Lyn Gorge at Lynmouth.
 This has a power output of 300 kilowatts, and each year generates 1.5 million kilowatt-hours of energy for the grid.
 The visitor centre there includes much of interest, including working models.

-On a smaller scale, one of Exmoor’s traditional mills has recently been converted to hydropower generation.
+On a smaller scale, one of Exmoor’s traditional mills has been converted to hydropower generation.
 And there are micro-scale hydro schemes in operation and under development on some of Exmoor’s fast-flowing moorland streams.

 Much earlier, back in the 1890s, a hydropower plant was built on the East Lyn River to supply electricity to properties in Lynmouth.
 It was eventually destroyed in the devastating Lynmouth flood of 1952.
 Little remains of the old scheme: the intake sluice, part of the leat and pipeline, and – some way downstream of its original location – a block of masonry weighing some 15 tonnes.
 That illustrates the immense power of water, and also explains man’s attempts to harness it.
-Recently, a new hydropower scheme was proposed for the East Lyn but this failed to proceed because of unfavourable economics and concerns about the environmental impact.
+From 2008, a new hydropower scheme was proposed for the East Lyn but this failed to proceed because of unfavourable economics and concerns about the environmental impact.

 Early in the 20th century, the Dulverton Electric Lighting Company built a hydropower plant on the River Barle at Beasley Mill.
 This 100 kilowatt plant continued to generate electricity for lighting until 1938 when Dulverton was connected to the national grid.